Moesif AWS Lambda Middleware for Ruby

 $moesif_middleware.update_company_batch(company_profiles)

-For details regarding shape of the profiles, please see the Moesif Ruby API Documentation
+For information about the structure of profiles, see Moesif Ruby API documentation

 load_paths = Dir[